graboskyc/MongoDBAtlas-GCP-AIML/Guides/Code.md

   pip install tornado dnspython pymongo google-cloud-vision
 ```

-* The packages are used for (respectively): a python webserver, allow the use of MongoDB SRV connection strings, connect to MongoDB databases, parse config files, and connect to the GCP Vision API
+* The packages are used for (respectively): a python webserver, allow the use of MongoDB SRV connection strings, connect to MongoDB databases, and connect to the GCP Vision API
 * create a directory called `example` and then `cd example`

 ## Creating a basic HTML File